margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for how people across history in the country have used the Bible
 * Grateful for resources on how presidential leaders have studied the Bible
 * Grateful for all of the people outside of the Christian Science schools being educated, expressing faith, and identifying in ways belonging to God but not shared through the conduit and the filter of "Christian Science"
+* Grateful for oral story telling and oration
+* Grateful for improv
+* Grateful for Faf and people who share stories well that have been passed down and on

 <br>